liammohr/HanabiAI/README.md

 ## MCTS
 This foldoer contains our RIS-MCTS implementation.
 In order to run the code, you can either run the `mcts_main.py` file, or the `run.bat` file to simulate many runs.
-In order to change turn time, do it in the main call in the main file.
+In order to change turn time, do it in the main call in the main file. we started with the game state from this [library](https://github.com/git-pushz/hanabi-mcts) and than changed it and modified it to our implementation of RIS-MCTS

+## Learner:
+In order to run the learner run the 'ppo_lerner' notebook, which contains the environment and the model training.